Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 #### Claim data model

-A Valorem claim is represented with the following struct, which is virtual and not stored directly in storage:
+A Valorem claim is represented with the following virtual data structure, which is not represented directly in storage:

 ```solidity